 If your muffins turn out tough, it’s likely because the batter was overmixed.
 Be careful to combine the ingredients just until they’re smooth and no clumps remain.

 Technically, you don’t have to use ripe bananas, but they will give you the best banana flavor!
 In fact, the riper the better.
-This is because they’re super easy to mash with a fork in a small bowl and have a much sweeter flavor than their less-ripe counterparts.
+This is because they’re super easy to mash with a fork in a small bowl.
+In addition, they have a much sweeter flavor than their less-ripe counterparts.

 Sure!
 Just follow the instructions as usual.
 Then, divide the batter into mini muffin tins, being careful to only fill them 3/4 of the way full.
-Just be sure to keep an eye on them in the oven as they’re likely to cook much faster than standard-sized chocolate chip banana bread muffins.
+Just be sure to keep an eye on them in the oven!
+They’re likely to cook much faster than standard-sized chocolate chip muffins.

 Sure!
 Use one or two standard loaf pans, and bake as normal, adjusting the time as needed.
 Or, just make our Easy One Bowl Banana Bread instead!